DiscreteMaths/DM04-Functions/VBA-CMcGowan.md

 4. Under Customize the ribbon on the right side of the dialog box, select Main tabs, and then select the Developer check box.
 5. Click OK.

+**Learning to use VBA**
+Once you have the developer tab set up in Excel, you are on the track to being able to learn the VBA language.
+There are a wide range of free training websites that will teach the basics.
+Also, resources such as stackexchange can enhance further development of the nuances of the language.

 **References**
 -https://support.microsoft.com/en-us/kb/109382